 The second workshop will be held in Paris on 11./12.
 April 2018 and will focus on an active exchange of information about specific ergonomic requirements for equipment/furniture for hairdressers and customers resulting from ergonomic studies and current regulations and standards for furniture producers and outfitters.
 This dialogue may serve to ascertain whether the hairdressing equipment/furniture meets the latest and scientifically proven ergonomic standards.

-The third workshop, planned for autumn 2018 in Brussels, will include a discussion on potential pathways and identification of stakeholders for dissemination of a target group-specific set of recommendations.
+The third workshop, on 04.
+April 2019 in Brussels, will include a discussion on potential pathways and identification of stakeholders for dissemination of a target group-specific set of recommendations.
 A marketing and dissemination strategy with media specialists and health promotion experts will be discussed.

 Please follow this link to a more detailed overview of the project outline: ErgoHair Summary